 Therefore, whenever an application makes a request for a permission, all the kernel module has to do when access is granted is to execute the corresponding system call routine.
 If permission is denied, the kernel module simply needs to return from the system call routine with an error message.
 In order to implement this procedure, the EC replaces the I/O system calls in the Linux kernel with its own set of system calls.
 This means that whenever an I/O request is made, the EC's system calls are called instead of the original Linux kernel system calls, thus allowing the DRM kernel module to perform the DRM access control verification as described above.
 This is accomplished by replacing the addresses in the system call table that point to the original I/O system call routines with the addresses of the kernel modules I/O system calls.
-Figure 5 illustrates this process.
+Figure 6 illustrates this process.
 The dotted arrows show the normal flow of control from an application request (invoking a system call) to the original system call routines that service the request.
-By changing the values in the system call table, control instead passes to the kernel modules system call routines, as indicated by the bold arrows.
+By changing the bold arrows.
 If an end-user application is denied access to the DRM protected file, the EC simply exits its custom system call routines, returning an error code (-EACCES) to the end-user application.
-If access is granted, the EC calls the original system calls from within its custom system call routines, enabling the end-user application to carry out the action associated with the access request.
+If access is granted, the EC calls the original system call routines, enabling the end-user application to carry out the action associated with the access request.

-F. The User-Space Daemon
+4.6 The User-Space Daemon